-Confession time.
-This homemade chocolate slab is so simple and easy to make that it hardly constitutes a recipe.
+This homemade dark chocolate slab (or bark) is so simple and easy to make that it's hardly a recipe.
 But, it makes a perfect handmade gift.
-It's easy to mould different shapes, so you can make a lovely Valentine's heart, or Christmas themed slabs.
-Alternatively, make a chocolate slab for friends and serve it as a mini dessert after dinner, breaking it into shards at the table.
+Try a lovely heart shaped Valentine's chocolate slab, or Christmas themed slabs.
+Alternatively, make this dark chocolate bark to serve as a mini dessert after dinner, breaking it into shards at the table.

 Health benefits of a dark chocolate slab

 You've probably heard that dark chocolate has some health benefits.
 And there's strong evidence to show that it is true.
 Dark chocolate is high in antioxidants and flavonoids which can help both heart and brain health.
 You'll get more benefits from a plain dark chocolate with a high percentage of cocoa solids.
 In addition plain dark chocolate is much lower in sugar than a flavoured chocolate, or milk chocolate.
 See here for more information about the health benefits of dark chocolate if that all sounds too good to be true!

 If you decorate your chocolate slab using mostly nuts, plus dried fruit without added sugar it will be even more healthy.
 So as well as giving friends and family a lovely treat with this homemade treat, you'll also be helping them to look after their health.

 A good dark chocolate is also dairy free and vegan.